-While the convergence properties of the non-private sequence $\bta_n^{(k)}$ are typically obtained using the convexity and smoothness properties of the loss function, we, on the other hand, leverage the properties of Hellinger distance and convergence of kernel densities to establish \emph{almost surely locally strong convexity} of $L_n(\bta)$ as in Proposition \ref{prop:convex}.
+While the convergence properties of the non-private sequence $\bta_n^{(k)}$ are typically obtained using the convexity and smoothness properties of the loss function, we, on the other hand, leverage the properties of Hellinger distance and convergence of kernel densities to establish \emph{ASLSC} of $L_n(\bta)$ as in Proposition \ref{prop:convex}.
 Additionally, we establish convergence rates (Theorem~\ref{thm:sensitivity}), which are required to establish the efficiency of the estimators.
 Thus, perhaps more importantly, the private estimator obtained via our private optimization algorithms is not only efficient but also satisfies the privacy levels under some practical conditions described in section \ref{sec:efficiency_PMHDE} below.

 To obtain $\hat\bta_{n}^{(K)}$ to be $\ep-$HDP, we start from $\hat\bta_{n}^{(0)}$.
 For all $k\geq 1$, we design a mechanism $M_k(\cdot,\cdot)$ to obtain $\hat\bta_{n}^{(k)}$ from $\hat\bta_{n}^{(k-1)}$ (treated as a plug-in constant vector), which is $\ep'-$HDP.
 Then using Corollary~\ref{cor:composition}, it will follow that the $K-$composition mechanism $M^{(K)}$ applied to the starting point $\hat\bta_{n}^{(0)}$ and the dataset $D$ to obtain $\hat\bta_{n}^{(K)}$ satisfies $h_K(\ep')-$HDP.
 If $h_K(\ep')\leq \ep$, then $\hat\bta_{n}^{(K)}$ will satisfy $\ep-$HDP.
 Turning to the mechanism $M_k(\cdot, \cdot)$, let $M_k(w,D) = w(D) - \eta\cdot M_k'(w',D)$, where $M_k'(w',D) = w'(D) +\sigma\cdot Z_{k}$ and $w'(D) = \nabla L_n(w(D))$, and $Z_k$ is the perturbing random vector which are i.i.d. for $k=1,2, \cdots K$.
 We design $M_k'(w,D)$ to be $\ep'-$HDP and hence using the post-processing property of the mechanism, $M_k(w,D)$ satisfies $\ep'-$HDP.